-Endpoint Import and Discovery
+Import and Discover Endpoints

 Overview

-Import endpoints (recommended)
+Import endpoints

 Discovery and change detection

-- newly added endpoints
+- new endpoints

 - removed/deprecated endpoints